 The ABIC Foundation is accepting applications for a travel

-The deadline for submission of applications is April 30, 2013
+submission of applications is April 15, 2014 with award

-return travel, accommodation and meals while attending the
+accommodation and meals while attending the conference, as well

 The annual bursaries were created to encourage ABIC attendance

 The bursary is open to young scientists in developing countries

 whose potential has come to the attention of the ABIC

 Foundation.
 Applications will be accepted from graduate students